-Ancient Japanese Tradition for Attracting Wealth
+Ancient Japanese Tradition for Attracting Wealth Luck - cleaning the toilet is not only for a hygienic reason

 One of them is:

-We also believe God stays in the toilet.
+This is because we believe God stays in the toilet.

 The God's name is Ususama Myo-o (Ucchuṣma in Sanskrit).

-This is the story.
+This is the story often told in Japan.

 [Photo]Ususama Myo-o is surrounded by fire.
 The fire burns everything unclean in the toilet.

-Benefits of cleaning a toilet
+Benefits of cleaning the toilet

 1. Making a toilet a hygienic place helps our physical health.